Library Theatre Company to Stage THE SEAGULL, Feb 21-March 8

-The Seagull by Anton Chekhov will play in a new version by Anya Reiss, directed by Chris Honer, and running tonight, 21 February - Saturday 8 March 2014 with the Library Theatre Company.
+The Seagull by Anton Chekhov will play in a new version by Anya Reiss, directed by Chris Honer, and running Friday 21 February - Saturday 8 March 2014 with the Library Theatre Company.
 The Seagull, one of Anton Chekhov's masterpieces, in a vibrant and critically acclaimed new version by Anya Reiss, is the final production under The Library Theatre Company banner before it becomes HOME, the new organisation created by its merger with Cornerhouse.

 This compelling version re-imagines the play in the 21st century, while retaining all of the original's drama and comedy.

 It is also Chris Honer's final production as the Artistic Director of the Library Theatre, after leading the Company for over 20 years.
 This is the first time the play has been seen outside London, where it was described by Dominic Cavendish in the Daily Telegraph as "colloquial, sexy, and downright perceptive."

 "We haven't produced a Chekhov for well over 30 years," says Chris Honer, "but when Anya Reiss's wonderful new version of The Seagull appeared in 2012, it was an irresistible choice.
 It is regarded as a serious play in some quarters, but there are lots of jokes.
 It is shot through with humour, as well as tragedy.